Zongshen

-Zongshen Chongqing is the original manufacturer of the Zongshen 200 GS and Zongshen 250 GS.

 History

-Zuo Zongshen, who had grown up in poverty, founded the Zongshen company in 1992.
+Zuo Zongshen founded the Zongshen company in 1992.
+He founded its predecessor in 1982 as small motorcycle repair shop called "Master Zuo" before expanding into manufacturing.

 In 2006, founder Zuo Zongshen was profiled in the Discovery Channel and CBC co-produced documentary China Rises as a member of China's nouveau riche.

 In 2007, Zongshen invested CNY300 million into a new research and development center in Chongqing, as part of their "Cyclone" program.
-The program is designed to produce unique technology and designs for Zongshen's new models, and differentiate the brand from a competitive environment of almost identical models.
+The program is designed to produce unique technology and designs for Zongshen's new models and differentiate the brand from a competitive environment of almost identical models.

 In 2012, Zongshen exported roughly 30% of its motorcycle production.
 It re-brands its products in many countries and its products can be seen in the lines of many retailers and distributors in the United Kingdom, Italy, Spain, Portugal, Belarus, Russia, Argentina, Colombia, and Brazil.

 Activities

-Today, the Zongshen Group consists of 52 wholly owned or part-owned subsidiary companies.

-The Zongshen group has over 18,000 employees, and the total assets or worth over 4 billion yuan.
+Today, the Zongshen Industrial Group consists of 52 wholly owned or part-owned subsidiary companies.
+The group has over 20,000 employees, and with total assets worth around 20 billion yuan.
 It claims to be one of the five largest motorcycle manufacturers in China.
 They entered into partnerships with Harley Davidson and Piaggio.

-Zongshen Group also owns Zongshen PEM, a Canadian subsidiary registered in Vancouver that sells motorcycles, e-bikes, and electric scooters to the North American market.
+Zongshen Group also owns Zongshen PEM, a Canadian subsidiary registered in Vancouver, which sells motorcycles, e-bikes, and electric scooters to the North American market.